North Central Massachusetts Talent Search

 Both individual counseling and group activities provide participants of Talent Search with academic, career, and personal development.
 Workshop topics include enhancing study strategy techniques, selecting college-preparatory high school courses, completing career assessments, building self-esteem, preparing for the PSAT/SAT, transitioning to college, college admissions procedures, and completing financial aid forms.
 Early College Planning workshops are held for middle school families.
 Leadership conferences enhance student’s preparation for postsecondary education.
 Students also participate in various community service activities.

-The school districts targeted in the grant include Fitchburg (North Central Charter Essential School), Athol (Athol Royalston Middle School, Athol High School), Orange (Ralph C. Mahar Regional School) and Winchendon (Murdock Middle/High School).
+The school districts targeted in the grant include Fitchburg (Sizer), Athol (Athol Royalston Middle School, Athol High School), Orange (Ralph C. Mahar Regional School) and Winchendon (Murdock Middle/High School).

 Specifically designed for disadvantaged students, ETS is one of the nationwide TRIO programs created through federal legislation over 40 years ago.
 TRIO participants represent a variety of social and cultural backgrounds.
 Mount Wachusett Community College has administered the NCMTS program since fall of 2011.
 NCMTS is 100% funded by the U.S. Department of Education.
 The total funding for this grant is $230,000 annually.